abhishekarya1/Hash-Define-myNotes/content/markdown/reference.md

 ---

 ### 15. Escaping {#esc}
-You can escape certain characters in Markdown.
+You can escape certain characters in Markdown using `\`.
 ```
 \     backslash
 \.    dot